Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: Simulation Studies

 \subsection{Independent Bernoulli Data Streams}

 Table~\ref{tab:fdrindependent} contains the operating characteristics of SBH and FBH for testing $K$ hypotheses of the form

 about the probability $p^{(k)}$ of success in the $k$th stream of i.i.d.\ Bernoulli data which, for the sake of illustration, were generated independently of each other; a situation with between-stream dependence is considered in the next section.
 Standard errors (denoted SE) are given in parentheses.
 For the SBH procedure, the sequential log likelihood ratio test statistic \eqref{s.v.s.LLR}-\eqref{s.v.s.gamma} was used for each stream with the Wald approximation critical values \eqref{fdrAsBs} with $\rho=0$.
-For FBH, the binomial data was converted to $p$-values in the usual way.
-The data was generated for each data stream with $p^{(k)}=.4$ or $.6$ and the second column of Table~\ref{tab:fdrindependent} gives the number~$K_0$ of true null of hypotheses, i.e., those for which $p^{(k)}=.4$, and $K_1=K-K_0$ is the number of false null hypotheses.
+For FBH, whose sample size~$N^{(k)}$ for each stream $k$ is fixed, $p$-values were computed in the standard way as $1-F_{N^{(k)},.4}(S_{N^{(k)}}^{(k)}-1)$, where $F_{n,p}(\cdot)$ is the c.d.f.\ of the Binomial distribution with $n$ trials and probability~$p$ of success, and $S_{N^{(k)}}^{(k)}$ is the sum of the $N^{(k)}$ observations from stream~$k$.
+The data was generated for each data stream with $p^{(k)}=.4$ or $.6$ and the second column of Table~\ref{tab:fdrindependent} gives the number~$K_0$ of true null hypotheses, i.e., those for which $p^{(k)}=.4$, and $K_1=K-K_0$ is the number of false null hypotheses.
 The final column, labeled ``Savings,'' give the percent decrease in expected total sample size~$EN$ of SBH relative to FBH.
 Note that no standard error is given for the expected sample size of FBH because it is fixed.

 The SBH procedure gives a sizable reduction in expected sample size relative to FBH procedure, at least roughly 40\% in all scenarios and more than 50\% savings in some.
 Turning our attention to FDR and FNR, note that both procedures routinely have achieved values of FDR and FNR not only less than the prescribed levels $\alpha=.05$ and $\beta=.2$, but also well below the bounds $K_0\alpha/K$ and $K_1\beta/K$, respectively.
 The sample size savings of SBH seems to grow with both the number~$K$ of hypotheses and the number~$K_0$ of true null hypotheses.